Spain: Landscapes from the Camino de Santiago

 Included Meals: Breakfast, Dinner

-After a leisurely breakfast, take a short drive to the Canyon de Sil, a deep, dramatic gorge considered the most spectacular vista in Galicia.
+Once you have enjoyed a leisurely breakfast, take a short drive to the Canyon de Sil, a deep, dramatic gorge considered the most spectacular vista in Galicia.
 Its walls soar some 1,500 feet above its river, creating a unique micro-climate that allows olive trees and grape vines to grow in abundance.
 Your walk begins above the cliffs through ancient chestnut and oak forests, then traverses the pathways of steep vineyards.
 Pavement, steps, and ramps point the way as you explore an environment where it’s as challenging to prune the vines as it is to harvest the grapes.
 Machinery cannot manage these slopes, so it is all done by hand.

 Included Meals: Breakfast, Lunch